-My name is Claire, and I’m a first-year Jefferson Scholar at the University of Virginia.
+My name is Claire, and I’m a second-year Jefferson Scholar at the University of Virginia.
 I attended Arizona School for the Arts (ASA) for high school where I worked to broaden access to mental health and wellness resources for students at my school, within my community, and across the state.
 Although mental health is something that is at the forefront of many students’ lives in today’s world, many schools do not have the resources or funding that their students need.
 It's my mission to inform, connect, and embolden students through The Wellness Trail.

 The Wellness Trail originated as a component of the wellness campaign I initiated within ASA in spring of 2019.
 Since then, I've realized that I want this curriculum to extend beyond the walls of just ASA.
 This curriculum is now accessible for school districts across the nation to implement, free of charge and with all of the resources provided.